 We are social and emotional creatures, and we instinctively respond to the emotional and psychological landscape of our environments.
 Just as a smile from a neighbor can impact your mood, so can a physician’s engagement level impact coworkers.
 Engaged employees tend to be better at communicating and present a better attitude overall.
 That attitude can be contagious, and engagement (or disengagement) can spread through contact.
 It’s important to understand the compound effects of engagement in the organization to make the most of your engagement strategies.
 Also, this contagion doesn’t only impact physicians, don’t overlook the difference that an engaged physician may have on a patient’s experience.

 Just as each organization is different, each journey toward engagement is going to be unique.
 The first steps are to understand your current position in your engagement journey.
-Once you have identified your place in your “engagement roadmap” you can begin to take steps to move forward on that journey.
+Once you have identified your place in your “engagement roadmap” you can begin to take steps to move forward on that journey and explore physician leadership training programs.